The Boy fell.

 He nudged it wider, trotted in.
 Past the kitchen with adults clinging to one another through tears, up the stairs where he left a trail of mud and blood and bracken, and to the room the Boy had once owned.

 There, on the floor, knelt the Boy’s Father.

 The Father looked up.
 “Red… what happened to you?
 Did you get in a fight?”
 Red licked him, and the Father’s gaze changed, as though he no longer saw the filth but only the dog beneath it.
 “You’re too late, boy.”
-His breath quickened, and he rested one hand on the bald, blue-veined arm on the bed beside him.
-“Oh, my son, my son!”
-The Father flung his arms around Red’s neck, and his shoulders shook as he wept between clenched teeth.
+His breath quickened, and he rested one hand on the thin arm on the bed beside him, on the body eaten by disease and wrong, on the flesh that now was empty.